 BCDC proudly supports the long-running (100+ years) Delaware County/Glenolden Christmas Bird Count (CBC), held annually on the first Saturday of the count period of December 14 to January 5.
 The CBC encompasses much of Delaware County, from the Delaware River to Newtown Square, Yeadon to Garnet Valley.
 Hotspots and pocket parks are scoured for birds during the count, including John Heinz National Wildlife Refuge, Ridley Creek State Park, Tyler Arboretum, Springton and Crum Creek Reservoirs, Hildacy Preserve, The Willows, Hog Island Road and the Delaware River, and more.
 Each year on the designated date, teams of birders fan out across the 15-mile diameter circle to count every bird species and individuals that they can find, from owls, eagles, hawks, and ducks, to woodpeckers, waders, blackbirds, and more.

-• Ash-throated Flycatcher was a brand-new addition to the CBC; Nashville Warbler was only the 2nd-ever record.
+- Ash-throated Flycatcher was a brand-new addition to the CBC bringing the cumulative total to 195 species; Nashville Warbler was only the 2nd-ever record.
 Both species were found at John Heinz National Wildlife Refuge.

 Rich Horwitz served as the 2023 Compiler, taking the reigns from Dave Eberly who stepped down from the role after the December 2022 CBC.
 BCDC hosted a post-count social at Stinger’s waterfront restaurant, Ridley Park, where CBC’ers gathered to share snacks, beverages, and highlights of a day in the field counting birds.